silent-entertainment/claxiom/README.md

 The first priority is to chase down all of the reported bug-related issues from all of the forks, squash the bugs and make it stable and functionally correct.

+Next, we'll give the front end a slightly new face and implement one or more new cell types.
+I'm going to keep the latter under wraps for now, because you'll think I'm a lunatic and because I don't want to make any promises that I can't keep, but it's going to be a wild ride.

 This fork materialized on November 17, 2020, so at the moment most of the code, documentation and presentation is from previous incarnations.
 Patience.
 I'm just getting started.

 > Tools, of course, can be the subtlest of traps.